AdobeDocs/analytics-platform.en/help/data-analysis-ai.md

    ![Donut](/help/assets/ai-asst-result3.png)

-## Access Data Insights Agent across Adobe CX Enterprise applications
+## Access Data Insights Agent across CX Enterprise applications

-Adobe Experience Platform Agent Orchestrator allows you to access the functionality of Data Insights Agent in multiple Adobe CX Enterprise applications, such as Adobe Journey Optimizer and Real-Time CDP.
+Adobe Experience Platform Agent Orchestrator allows you to access the functionality of Data Insights Agent in multiple CX Enterprise applications, such as Adobe Journey Optimizer and Real-Time CDP.

 Agent Orchestrator interprets your request, determines which specialized agents are needed, and orchestrates them to deliver the right response.
 It keeps track of context across multi-turn interactions, so you can build on prior queries naturally.